 I have four dogs and a cat and they all love Reiki.
-The eldest of our pack, a beautiful black Labrador will be thirteen years old soon, he developed arthritis from around the age of three, and he also has hip dysplasia.
+The eldest of our pack, a beautiful black Labrador is now just over thirteen years old, he developed arthritis from around the age of three, and he also has hip dysplasia.
 Apart from the cocktail of pain relief medication, he has received Reiki on a regular basis both from me and my husband, and afterwards his movement is improved and he generally seems much happier.

 One of our spaniels suffers with hypothyroidism and this can sometimes make him grumpy and seem depressed.
 I have found that frequent short bursts of Reiki make quite a difference to his mood and overall well-being.

 All of our spaniels when having a snuggle on the sofa with me, have Reiki whenever they want a burst, taking just the amount that they need.